Tuition and General Information

 Attending classes, practicing at home

-and patience and perseverence are minimum requirements.
+and patience and perseverance are minimum requirements.

 Make-up Classes: If you miss your regular class for any reason,